Mask2Flow-TSE: Two-Stage Target Speaker Extraction with Masking and Flow Matching: Mask2Flow-TSE

 The total deletion and insertion energies are then defined as:

 and the D/I proportion is $D^{(k)} / (D^{(k)} + I^{(k)}) \times 100$.
+Note that for this computation, the mel-spectrograms are scaled to $[0, 1]$ and the flow trajectory is initialized with the mixture prior.
 Figure~\ref{fig:motivation} shows the average D/I proportion on the Libri2Mix test set, alongside a separately trained discriminative masking model (\textit{Mask}) and the ground-truth clean speech (\textit{Target}).